Abeer-Mustafa/News-Aggregator/README.md

 ### **Key Features**
 - Aggregates news from **News API (newsapi.org)**, **The Guardian**, and **The New York Times**.
 - Allows filtering by author, category, and source.
+- Supports full-text search in article titles and description.
 - Uses queues for asynchronous fetching and processing of news.
 - Includes live updates using **Laravel Scheduler** and **Pusher**.